bcbrown/bookreviews/2017/README.md

 # Short reviews of the books I've read in 2017

 ### Theory of Semiotics, Umberto Eco
 Probably the densest book I've ever read.
+And I've read a book by a philosopher explaining time travel to physicists.

-### Trout Fishin in America, Richard Brautigan
+### Trout Fishing in America, Richard Brautigan

 ### The City and the City
 One of the more thought-provoking novels I've read lately, it made me think